MechanisM/Agon/README.md

 Introduction
 ------------
-Starlight is a blogging platform that uses Redis as a database
+Starlight is a blogging platform that uses Redis as a database.

 Server Requirements
 ----------